tadam-framework/tadam-website/markdown/advances/email.md

-If you want to send emails before you must update the configuration variables in **config.yaml**.
+If you would like to send emails, then you first need to update the config variables in **config.yaml**.

-Add the following.
+Add the following:

 ``` yaml
 smtp-from: "no-reply@domain.com"